• Skip to primary navigation

 • Instagram

-• Pinterest
+• Shopping

-Where to Go: Weekend on Cape Cod
+Where to Eat on Cape Cod with Kids

 I went to the mid-Cape (that’s Cape Cod) every summer pretty much my entire life, so it’s always fun to get back when I can!
+And now it’s even more fun that we are usually doing Cape Cod with kids.
+It’s a place where my husband and I both spent a ton of time growing up, so we love to show the kids our favorite places.
+And make new memories, too, of course!

 Cape Cod hydrangeas

 If you aren’t sure where to stay on the Cape, it comes down to a few different factors.
 If you’re taking public transportation, like the ferry from Boston to P-town, that’s very different from driving from Boston to Barnstable.
 Are you looking for a luxury Cape vacation or do you want to stay somewhere much more laid-back?
 (Though to be fair, all of Cape Cod is “laid-back”!)
+Because we grew up spending most of our time in the Mid-Cape area, that’s where today’s guide is going to focus.
+Let’s dive in!

 The Mid-Cape Area